Prints, Resin Pieces &

 Inside the Studio

 Every piece begins as a digital composition, created from original photography and shaped by a pop art lens.
-Signed prints come first, these are the foundation.
-From there, select works rise to the Sailor-Made Editions: printed in-house on matte canvas, mounted on wood panel, framed and finished with a signature pour of glossy resin.
+From there, it can take one of three forms:

 resin piece